lolipalooza/DateMachine-SexMachine/README.md

 ## Description

 _DateMachine_ and _SexMachine_ is a script that will add an activity in GTA: San Andreas to recreate in it a +18 hot Date Sim.
 This activity will be divided in two parts: a date simulator and a sex simulator.
-This is somewhat like the known [Hot Coffee](https://gta.fandom.com/wiki/Hot_Coffee_Modification) feature, but expanded and with more stuff to do.
+This has the goal to be something like the known [Hot Coffee](https://gta.fandom.com/wiki/Hot_Coffee_Modification) removed feature, but expanded, with more stuff to do and more customizable.

 This mod is barely on a developement stage and there is still a lot of stuff missing.